Do you want to know how to start selling on Amazon?

-Remember as soon as the stock is booked in the products will go live on Amazon so this is a good time to double-check your selling price is correct.
+Remember as soon as the stock is booked in the products will go live on Amazon, so this is a good time to double-check your selling price.

 Basic Supplies We Recommend for Preparing Your Amazon Shipments

-Part 8 Summary: We recommend it’s best to learn on the job so invest in a few items and get them listed.
+Part 8 Summary: We recommend Amazon beginners learn on the job, so invest in a few items and get them listed.